507th Air Refueling Wing: Tactical Fighter

 In 1972 the Air Force Reserve began to receive Republic F-105 Thunderchiefs, which were becoming surplus to Air Force needs in Southeast Asia.
 To operate these fighters, it formed three tactical fighter groups, the first of which was the 507th Tactical Fighter Group at Tinker Air Force Base, Oklahoma, which was activated in May.
 Tinker was selected because the 937th Military Airlift Group there was slated to lose its Douglas C-124 Globemaster IIs, which were being removed from the inventory.
 The transition to the Thunderchief was the most difficult the Reserve had faced.
 In addition to the huge change from four reciprocating engine transports to supersonic jet fighters, declassification of the conversion only occurred in March, providing less than two months for open actions to implement the transition.
 Although the first F-105 arrived at Tinker on 14 April, the reservists were not prepared to accept the aircraft, and a special team from Tactical Air Command arrived to inspect the aircraft and place them in temporary storage until aircrew and maintenance personnel could be trained on the fighter.

 The following spring the Reserve reassigned its tactical fighter squadrons directly to the 301st Tactical Fighter Wing.
+(Note: During the period the group was inactive, its place was taken by Detachment 507, 301st Fighter Wing.
+"Abstract, History 301st Tactical Fighter Wing Aug–Dec 1975".)
 After two years the group was once again activated.
 It trained for tactical fighter missions, participating in numerous tactical, joint, and combined exercises until September 1994.

 In 1978, the 507th became the first Air Force Reserve group to participate in a Red Flag exercise], and two years later it was the first to deploy to Turkey for its annual tour of active duty.
 In 1980, the group traded in its Thunderchiefs for McDonnell F-4 Phantom IIs.
 The Phantoms were replaced in turn by General Dynamics F-16 Fighting Falcons in 1988.
 During Desert Storm the group deployed aircraft and personnel to the combat theater, but did not participate as a unit.